codedownio/sandwich/sandwich-site/docs/extensions/sandwich-webdriver.md

 ### Xvfb

 Xvfb can be used to run your browser on a separate, "virtual" X11 display, different from the one connected to your monitor.
 This was more useful before headless browser modes existed, but it's still important because it gives you the ability to record **video**.
-When a Selenium test is running on an Xvfb display, you can use [ffmpeg](https://ffmpeg.org/) to record videos of the test runs for later examination.
+When a WebDriver test is running on an Xvfb display, you can use [ffmpeg](https://ffmpeg.org/) to record videos of the test runs for later examination.

 Xvfb mode can be configured manually just like headless mode.